pacha/vem-statusline/README.md

 Vem Statusline
 ==============

-Vem Statusline is a simple and fast statusline for Vim.
+Vem Statusline is a simple and fast statusline for Vim/Neovim.

+It is designed to display essential editing information while not introducing any performance penalty into the editor.

 ![VemStatusline](doc/images/vem-statusline-dark.png)